 Understanding Chisel

 One of Chisel’s greatest strengths is its versatility.
-It supports both forward and reverse tunnels, SOCKS5 proxying, and can be easily combined with other tools like Metasploit, Cobalt Strike, and even custom payloads.
+It supports forward and reverse tunnels and SOCKS5 proxying and can be easily combined with other tools like Metasploit, Cobalt Strike, and even custom payloads.

 Before we delve into the installation and setup process, it’s essential to understand the main components of Chisel:

-With these components in mind, let’s proceed to installing and setting up Chisel.
+With these components in mind, let’s install and set up Chisel.

 Chisel Installation and Setup